Community Projects

 Logansport Savings Bank Downtown Campus

-In July 2024, Logansport Savings Bank (LSB) began construction on a new downtown campus, which will transform the vacant building next to the bank’s main branch into an operations center for the bank.
+In July 2024, Logansport Savings Bank (LSB) began construction on a new downtown campus, which transformed the vacant building next to the bank’s main branch into an operations center for the bank.
+Renovation of the main branch began in Spring 2025.

 Fopper’s Pet Treat Bakery

 In Spring 2025, the Logansport Board of Zoning Appeals approved a 19,000 sq ft expansion to their existing facility located at 501 Park Avenue.
-Construction planning is still being completed.
+As of mid-August 2025, construction plans are still under review for state approval.

 Myers Spring